kunstewi/CV-Portfolio/README.md

-This is my portfolio website made in vanilla HTML, CSS and JavaScript.
+This is a portfolio website made in vanilla HTML, CSS and JavaScript.

 I wanted to see how websites are made without using any library or framework in javascript.